candimods/FiveEMS_Premium/README.md

 8. e450 ambulance https://store.candimods.com/package/4378187
 9. more on store.candimods.com

-Helo Pictured in Screenshots is made by medic909 get it here ==>> https://discord.gg/FqXmby86Fy
+More Helos by medic909 get it here ==>> https://discord.gg/FqXmby86Fy

 # EMS Gator and CoTrailer
 1. Please use a comparable script to attach the gator to the trailer, or it will fly offf when you drive away